 1. Brand your sales and checkout page

 Have you ever seen an ad on social media for what looks like a revolutionary product only to click over to a generic site that looks like it’s straight out of 2007?
-I don’t know about you, but sites like that make me lose trust in the business.
+Sites like that make customers lose trust in the business.

 This concept holds up in your checkout flow.
 To help your potential customers trust you enough to carry out the purchase, make sure your branding is consistent from your sales page to your checkout page.
 This will help you look legit and not like some internet scam.

 With Teachable, it’s easy to customize your checkout page to match your branding.